Best Places for Shopping in Beijing

 How to get there: 1.
 Subway to Tiantandongmen (line 5)

 2. Taxi to Hongqiao market (In Chinese 红桥市场)

 Liulichang and Qianmen street are next to each other, so I put them together.
 Different from other markets, Liulichang is for really Chinese art.
 Antique shops and artist tools, mainly special handmade painting brushes of all sizes and types.
 Walk to the east you can see a lot of old Beijing Hutong and then get to Qainmen street.
 Qianmen Street is a 2km long street located just south of Tiananmen Square.
 It has been meticulously restored to reflect Qianmen’s 600-year traditional shopping history and architecture.
 There are small shops with everything you can imagine.

 How to get there: 1.
 Subway to Qianmen Station (line 2)

-The places you don’t need bargain:
+The places you don’t need to bargain:

 5. Nanluoguxiang Shopping street 南锣鼓巷步行街

 Hutongs turned to modern coffee shops and mostly Chinese gifts.
-Intermingled with the many food shops there are quaint small shops selling high, medium and low end Chinese cool things like tea containers, clothes, sneakers, notebooks, bags etc.
+Intermingled with the many food shops there are quaint small shops selling high, medium, and low-end Chinese cool things like tea containers, clothes, sneakers, notebooks, bags, etc.